 I wrote this on the occasion of the Boston bombings, but the technique for transforming senseless tragedy into spiritual insight applies to everything that is going on today as well.
-For example, I am using it to meditate on the thousands of people still trapped up Mount Sinjar, starving, terrified, stranded.

 “It was a beautiful, cool day when two bombs unleashed chaos and killed three people.
 Friends of those killed say they are devastated by the senseless deaths.”
 CNN